giry-dev/mangrove-docs/docs/strat-lib/getting-started/smart-offer.md

 source .env
 ```

-Now, create the `OfferMakerTutorial` contract on the `anvil` node with your private key by pointing to its local `rpc-url`, and supplying the parameters for Mangrove core contract (get it from [Addresses](../../contracts/technical-references/contract-addresses.md) for the network you have forked)
+Now, create the `OfferMakerTutorial` contract on the `anvil` node with your private key by pointing to its local `rpc-url`, and supplying the parameters for Mangrove core contract (get it from [Addresses](../../contracts/technical-references/contract-addresses.md) for the network you have forked).
+You can also add it to your `.env` file.

 ```bash
 export MANGROVE=<contract address> # 0xabcd....